abuehl/abuehl.github.io/_posts/2026-03-23-using-ms-partitions.md

 Even though that partition is marked as `export`, we do not `export import` the partition in the primary interface of the module `A`.

+Note that files having `export module` at the beginning, must have the file extension `.ixx`.

 ### Marking all implementation files with the name of the partition